aparna-r/mortgage_checker/README.md

    entity supports auto updation on create/update.
 7. For security, static analysis tools like checkmarx can be used for vulnerability check.
 A pen test is recommended before going live.
+8. It is recommended to configure public certificate and private key to run over https for production environment.

 ## Prerequisite
 1. maven 3